 Global Compensation Plan.
 Management believes that one of the Company's key competitive advantages is the Global Compensation Plan, which it licenses from NSI.
 The Global Compensation Plan is seamlessly integrated across all markets in which NSI products are sold.
 This seamless integration means that the Company's distributor base has global reach and that the knowledge and experience resident in current distributors can be used to build distributor leadership in new markets.
 By entering into international sponsoring agreements with NSI, distributors are authorized to sponsor new distributors in each country where NSI or the Company has operations.
 These countries currently include the U.S., the United Kingdom, Puerto Rico, Canada, Taiwan, Hong Kong (including Macau), Japan, South Korea, Thailand, Australia, New Zealand, Ireland, Germany, France, the Netherlands, Belgium, Italy, Spain, Mexico and Guatemala.
-This allows distributors because they are not required to establish new distributorships or requalify for higher levels of commissions within each new country in which they begin to operate.
-Under the Global Compensation Plan, a distributor is paid consolidated monthly commissions in the distributor's global downline distributor network.
+This allows distributors to receive commissions at the same rate for sales in foreign countries as for sales in their home country.
+This is a significant benefit to distributors because they are not required to establish new distributorships or requalify for higher levels of commissions within each new country in which they begin to operate.
+Under the Global Compensation Plan, a distributor is paid consolidated monthly commissions in the distributor's home country, in local currency, for product sales in that distributor's global downline distributor network.
 Current and future distributor lists have been licensed by NSI to the Company, pursuant to Licensing and Sales Agreements.